Zandirin/Aurora/README.md

 - A small footer containing links to social media
 - Contains a credit signature linking to developer's website (my github)
 - On medium sized screens, also contains navigation links
-- This section helps the user to navigate easily and reach more ways to contact the company
+- This section helps the user to navigate easily and reach more ways to contact the company by providing links to social media accounts, which when clicked, open a new browser tab for convenience to the user in that they can easily find their way back to the website after using the social media links.
+Also provides a link to the designer/creator's github in case the user wishes to see more from the person who designed and created the site.
 ![Footer Desktop](assets/images/README-images/footer-desktop.png)
 ![Footer Tablet](assets/images/README-images/footer-tablet.png)
 ![Footer Mobile](assets/images/README-images/footer-mobile.png)